 Black walnuts and their hulls (from the green hull) contain high amounts of antioxidants, iodine, and essential fatty acids.
 Black walnuts have been used for hundreds of years by Native American, Russian and Chinese cultures for a variety of conditions, including expelling harmful organisms.

 More recently, the high fatty acid content of black walnuts has earned it added appreciation.
-The essential fatty acids, along with sterols, are known to benefit the heart and cardiovascular system and even lower cholesterol.
+The essential fatty acids, along with sterols, are known to benefit the heart and cardiovascular system.
 In fact, new conversations are looking at the role of black walnut to assist with weight loss efforts.

 Excess body weight is frequently a multidimensional issue.
 An imbalanced, detrimental caloric intake can be further exacerbated by a sluggish metabolism or even malnutrition which may stem from a poor diet, parasites (harmful organisms) or problems with the digestive system.
-Inflammation, metabolic syndrome, and out of control blood sugar are all conditions that are woven together and ride the tail of excess body weight; fortunately, black walnut hull may provide effective answers.
+Metabolic syndrome and out of control blood sugar are conditions that are woven together and ride the tail of excess body weight; fortunately, black walnut hull may provide effective answers.

 Like kelp, the iodine content in black walnut hull supports a healthy thyroid and proper metabolic function.
 When your metabolism is a well tuned machine, your body breaks down and uses fats more efficiently and effectively.
 Optimal metabolic response is paramount for a healthy diet and exercise plan to impact your body.